ziap/infinite-minesweeper/readme.md

 ## Design goals

-We want the game to be small, simple and accessible.
+We want the game to be tiny, simple, and accessible.
 So we decided to make it on the web, with no dependencies other than the standard web API.
-That means we won't use any:
+That means we won't use:

--   Game engine (like Phaser or Unity)
+-   Any game engine (like Phaser or Unity)
--   UI framework (like React or Vue)
+-   Any UI framework (like React or Vue)
--   Canvas library (like Pixi.js or P5.js)
+-   Any Canvas library (like Pixi.js or P5.js)
--   Preprocessor (like Sass or TypeScript)
+-   Any preprocessor (like Sass or TypeScript)

 Some other things we wanted to keep in mind:

--   📱 Mobile support is built in.
+-   📱 Mobile support is built-in.
 So the app must be:

     -   📐 Responsive.
     -   🚀 Fast enough to run on a mobile device.
-    -   🕹️ Touch friendly. (support both touch and mouse input)
+    -   🕹️ Touch-friendly. (support both touch and mouse input)

--   ✨ Decent, presentable graphics, animations and UI.
+-   ✨ Decent, presentable graphics, animations, and UI.

 -   📊 Clean, optimized, well-documented, heavily tested code.